jpmendel/ticket-links/README.md

-# Ticket Commander
+# Ticket Links

-A practice implementation of a blockchain-based ticket sales platform created with Solidity, React and Web Components.
+A practice implementation of a blockchain-based ticket sales platform created with Solidity, React and web browser extensions.

 ## Setup